inmanta/inmanta-core/docs/platform_developers/developer_getting_started.rst

 This page describes how to setup your development environment to:

-* Setup Inmanta pip artifacts
-* Verify that you already have GitLab SSH keys.
 * Install VS Code and Inmanta extension.
 * Setting up Python virtual environments.
 * Benefit from linting and code navigation by setting up a project.